jurerotar/Pillage-First-Ask-Questions-Later/CONTRIBUTING.md

 The latest work is always pushed to the `master` branch.

-Implement your changes, then create a pull request against the original repository's `master` branch.
+Implement your changes, then create a pull request against the original repository's `master` or `develop` branches.

+Pull requests cannot be merged until all required checks are passing.

-## 5. Git Hooks
+## 6. Git Hooks

 We use git hooks to enforce consistent code standards and checks.
 Currently, 3 hooks are used:

 `commit-msg`: Commit messages are validated with `commitlint`.
 We use the [default configuration](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional), without the body length check.

-`pre-commit`: Lint, format and localization script are run.
+`pre-commit`: Lint, format and localization-extraction script are run.

-`pre-push`: Lint, format and localization is validated before push.
+`pre-push`: Lint and format is validated before push.

 These hooks are managed automatically via `lefthook`.
 You can find the configuration in `lefthook.yml`.

-## 6. Localization
+## 7. Localization

 Inline localizations are added automatically with `i18next-cli` module.
 This script is run on commit.

-## 7. GitHub Actions
+## 8. GitHub Actions

 GitHub Actions are used for CI/CD automation.
 We check linting, formatting, test status, localization status and TypeScript compiler errors.

 Please refer to the `.github/workflows/` directory for details on each action.

-## 8. Deployment & CI/CD
+## 9. Deployment & CI/CD

 The project is hosted on **Netlify**, with separate environments for master branch and builds per branch and PRs.
+Posting a pull-request will automatically create a new live deployment.